thejoshwolfe/yauzl/README.md

 it will never emit the `close` event, and calling `close()` is not necessary.

+### fromRandomAccessReader(reader, totalSize, [options], [callback])

+This method of creating a zip file allows clients to implement their own back-end file system.
+For example, a client might translate read calls into network requests.

+The `reader` parameter must be of a type that is a subclass of the `RandomAccessReader` that implements the required methods.
+The `totalSize` is a Number and indicates the total file size of the zip file.
+The parameters `options` and `callback` are the same as for `open()` above.

 ### dosDateTimeToDate(date, time)

 Converts MS-DOS `date` and `time` data into a JavaScript `Date` object.